roemvaar/cs_notes/docs/linux_kernel/modules.md

 Code 1.
 Linux Kernel Module - Hello World (hello.c)

+## insmod vs modprobe, lsmod, rmmod

+modprobe is the intelligent version of insmod. insmod simply adds a module where modprobe looks for any dependency (if that particular module is dependent on any other module) and loads them.

+## How to unload a built-in kernel driver?

+You can't, you need to rebuild the driver as a module.

 ## Steps to build and insert a module in Linux

 1. Install toolchain (build-essential) and Linux headers specific to the target Linux kernel